apache/spark/docs/ml-collaborative-filtering.md

 <div class="codetabs">
 <div data-lang="scala" markdown="1">

+In the following example, we load rating data, each row consisting of a user, an item and a rating.
+We then train an ALS model which assumes, by default, that the ratings are explicit (`implicitPrefs` is `false`).
+We evaluate the recommendation model by measuring the root-mean-square error of rating prediction.

 Refer to the [`ALS` Scala docs](api/scala/index.html#org.apache.spark.ml.recommendation.ALS) for more details on the API.

 {% include_example scala/org/apache/spark/examples/ml/ALSExample.scala %}

+If the rating matrix is derived from another source of information (e.g. it is inferred from other signals), you can set `implicitPrefs` to `true` to get better results:

+{% highlight scala %}
+val als = new ALS()
+  .setMaxIter(5)
+  .setRegParam(0.01)
+  .setImplicitPrefs(true)
+  .setUserCol("user")
+  .setItemCol("item")
+  .setRatingCol("rating")
+{% endhighlight %}

 </div>

 <div data-lang="java" markdown="1">

+In the following example, we load rating data, each row consisting of a user, an item and a rating.
+We then train an ALS model which assumes, by default, that the ratings are explicit (`implicitPrefs` is `false`).
+We evaluate the recommendation model by measuring the root-mean-square error of rating prediction.

 Refer to the [`ALS` Java docs](api/java/org/apache/spark/ml/recommendation/ALS.html) for more details on the API.

 {% include_example java/org/apache/spark/examples/ml/JavaALSExample.java %}

+If the rating matrix is derived from another source of information (e.g. it is inferred from other signals), you can set `implicitPrefs` to `true` to get better results:

+{% highlight java %}
+ALS als = new ALS()
+  .setMaxIter(5)
+  .setRegParam(0.01)
+  .setImplicitPrefs(true)
+  .setUserCol("user")
+  .setItemCol("item")
+  .setRatingCol("rating");
+{% endhighlight %}

 </div>

 <div data-lang="python" markdown="1">

+In the following example, we load rating data, each row consisting of a user, an item and a rating.
+We then train an ALS model which assumes, by default, that the ratings are explicit (`implicitPrefs` is `False`).
+We evaluate the recommendation model by measuring the root-mean-square error of rating prediction.

 Refer to the [`ALS` Python docs](api/python/pyspark.ml.html#pyspark.ml.recommendation.ALS) for more details on the API.

 {% include_example python/ml/als_example.py %}

+If the rating matrix is derived from another source of information (e.g. it is inferred from other signals), you can set `implicitPrefs` to `True` to get better results:

+{% highlight python %}
+als = ALS(maxIter=5, regParam=0.01, implicitPrefs=True,
+          userCol="user", itemCol="item", ratingCol="rating")
+{% endhighlight %}

 </div>
 </div>